Starwhooper/RPi-status-on-OLED/README.md

 # RPi-status-on-OLED #

+To provide the Status of your Raspberry (tested on Zero, 2, 3 and 4) to an ST7735S OLED Display.

 I use this script to get a quick and up-to-date status of the system every time I walk past my Raspberry Pis.
 In this way I can see at a glance the current workload, whether problems are looming and whether the service is currently running.